m1ckw/m1ckw/README.md

-I'm currently in my final year of Computer Science majoring in Data Science at Deakin University and I'm open to new career opportunities.<br>
+I'm currently in my final year of Computer Science majoring in Data Science at Deakin University.
+Open to new opportunities.<br>

 📫 How to reach me: m1ckw@pm.me